thepaperpilot/thepaperpilot.github.io/site/garden/no-politics-rules/index.md

 Needless to say, all communities are different and there's no "one size fits all" solution.
 That said, I think every rule of this list should apply to any and all communities:
 > 1. _Be kind to each other_.
 Intolerance is prohibited and will be met with decisive action.

 And that's it!
 That's the one rule that should fully encapsulate all the forms of speech you don't want in your community, without upholding existing power structures like capitalism, patriarchy, or white supremacy.
 It's simple, and certainly not novel, but it's all you need.
 It's similarity to the golden rule should be noted, as essentially every culture in the world has arrived at essentially the same conclusion, that this rule is of the upmost importance.
+In fact, most servers already have a similar rule!
+The issue is just that they'll then have an unnecessary "no politics" rule alongside it.

 Decisive action, in this context, should probably mean muting or banning.
 Intolerance is very important to keep out of the community.
 You do not owe the person your time and effort for rehabilitation, and your community does not need to risk their own members' safety giving the benefit of the doubt.